orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - If it appears to be a license incompatibility, document the name of the license and at least one path to the license file or the path to the source/header file relative to S, WORKDIR, or homedir.
+    - If possible, try to unvendor or modify the build files to prevent license incompatibility.

 * metadata.xml rules:
   - Everything is space indented.